-To explain the effects of PTSD that our Service Members are facing, there are three main groupings.
+To explain the effects of PTSD, there are three main groupings.
 With less severe forms of PTSD, a person may avoid or be numb to the disorder or events which caused the condition.
 They will avoid discussing events, have emotional numbness or not want to participate in activities that they have enjoyed in the past.
 With those who suffer from a moderate form of PTSD, a person may have intrusive memories which could include flashbacks or disturbing nightmares.
 The most severe form of PTSD includes anxiety and depression.
 A person may show signs of anger or irritability with feelings of guilt and shame after episodes.
 This stage also includes being startled easily.
 Severe PTSD may lead to substance abuse or destructive behavior with extreme cases displaying suicidal or even violent acts.

 Unfortunately, in September of 2012, the Department of Veterans Affairs (VA) filed a 67-page draft of rules with the Federal Register.
 This draft eliminated assistance to Veterans who are in need of Service Dogs for PTSD and other mental disorders.
 This reckless behavior by VA makes it almost impossible for our Disabled Veterans to obtain a Service Dog for PTSD concerns without spending tens of thousands dollars.
 The VA cited a lack of sufficient research in order to support the use of Service Dogs for those who suffer from PTSD and other related mental disorders.
 Big Paws Canine Foundation, Inc. is currently applying for grants to provide the critical information the VA and other health management services need in order to provide the support to our Disabled Veterans.